latj/hub-spoke-microhack/README.md

 `git clone https://github.com/latj/hub-spoke-microhack`

-- Go to the new folder hub-spoke-microhack and initialize the terraform modules and download the azurerm resource provider
+- Go to the new folder hub-spoke-microhack and start the deployment

 `terraform init`